kabirivan/React-App-Template/README.md

 ## Installation
-#### To start a new Create React App project with TypeScript, you can run:
+### To start a new Create React App project with TypeScript, you can run:

 `yarn create react-app my-app --template typescript`

+### The official Redux+TS template for Create React App.

+`yarn create react-app my-app --template redux-typescript`

+### Add Redux

+The Redux Toolkit package is intended to be the standard way to write Redux logic.
+It was originally created to help address three common concerns about Redux:

+- "Configuring a Redux store is too complicated"
+- "I have to add a lot of packages to get Redux to do anything useful"
+- "Redux requires too much boilerplate code"

+`yarn add @reduxjs/toolkit`

 ## Available Scripts